 **HV embedded generation systems may have a capacity greater than or equal to 5 MW granted that it has been issued with a specific registration exemption by AEMO.

-Low Voltage Embedded Generators
+Low Voltage Embedded Generation

-High Voltage Embedded Generators
+High Voltage Embedded Generation

-These can be applied for through our DER portal and the system must comply with our High Voltage Embedded Generation Technical Requirements.
+These can be applied for through our Evoenergy DER portal and the system must comply with our High Voltage Embedded Generation Technical Requirements.

 Registered Generators